Formal first integrals and higher variational equations: Jet filtering methods and computation of formal first integrals

 where $ g_1^{\p{i}}= g_1^{\p{i}}\p{\bm \phi}$, i.e. the implementation of \eqref{lexdef} in \ref{notalex} (\ref{notalex3}) to $\bm z = \phi$.
-The same applies, \emph{mutatis mutandis}, to the rest of rows of infinite block $\dots G_3\mid G_2 \mid G_1$, i.e. replacing $g^{\p{i}}_1$ with $g^{\p{i}}_j$ for some other $j=2,\dots,n-1$.
-Needless to say the upper terms $...$ in \eqref{g1} and higher-order counterparts contain all the cross-products arising from derivatives of products of the first integrals, e.g. $g_1^{\p{1}}\odot g_3^{\p{2}}$ would be a row in $G_1\odot G_2$ (it is easy to check which one by way of lexicographic ordering and we invite the reader to do this themselves, using the examples in \S \ref{examples}). \end{example}
+The same applies, \emph{mutatis mutandis}, to the rest of rows of infinite block $\dots G_3\mid G_2 \mid G_1$, i.e. replacing $g^{\p{i}}_1$ with $g^{\p{i}}_j$ for some other $j=2,\dots,n-1$, which will lead to another first integral $g_j$ in lieu of $g_1$ in \eqref{g1eq}.
+Needless to say the upper terms $3G_1\odot G_2$, etcetera in \eqref{g1} and higher-order counterparts contain all the cross-products appearing in derivatives of products of the first integrals, e.g. $g_1^{\p{1}}\odot g_3^{\p{2}}$ would be a row in $G_1\odot G_2$ (it is easy to check which one by way of lexicographic ordering and we invite the reader to do this themselves, using the examples in \S \ref{examples}). \end{example}